 I redesigned one like the front pocket wallet that I loved so much.
 I expanded the radius of the corners because I felt the corners on my favorite one were too sharp.
 I beefed up the wallet in a 4 ways.
 I used Full Grain leather, which my Johnston and Murphy front pocket wallet was made out of, what appeared to be, Top Grain.
 I did away with the super thin thread at 9 stitches per inch and used a little thicker Polyester thread and sewed it at 7 stitches per inch instead.
 That was a big deal, but not as big of a deal as when I decided to line it with pigskin, which is one of the toughest leathers on the planet.
 So, now the body of the wallet is twice as strong as it used to be with just the leather.

 Lastly, I took out the plastic from the ID window of the wallet.
 I made the window a tad bit smaller so my driver's license wouldn't fall out and so the edges of the leather wouldn't lift up when the wallet was overstuffed.

 I figured that even if a wallet lasted for one hundred years, but the crappy plastic window was cloudy and dingy yellow, who would be proud of that.
 And who would compliment a great beautifully patinaed wallet with a low class scrap of plastic on it.

 So that's the story of how Saddleback's first leather wallet came about.
 It's what I wanted for myself.
 And I absolutely love it to this day.
-Of course, over the years, I've heard feedback from users with out to tweak it to make the wallets even better.
+Of course, over the years, I've heard feedback from users with out to tweak it to make the leather wallets even better.
 And that's what we do.
 We listen to people like you who are using our products and help us make them better.